curl/everything-curl/curl-comm.md

 ## Project communication

-cURL is an open source project consisting of voluntary members from all over the world, living and working in a large amount of the world's time zones.
+cURL is an Open Source project consisting of voluntary members from all over the world, living and working in a large amount of the world's time zones.
 To make such a setup actually work, communication and openness is key.
 We keep all communication public and we use open communication channels.
 Most